LangLazy/twentytwopointfive/README.md

 A very simplistic stock screener.
+By Rahul Gudise // LangLazy